HumanCellAtlas/upload-service/README.md

 ## Overview

-The DCP Upload Service provides a file staging facility for the DCP.
+The DCP Upload Service provides a file staging and validation facility for the DCP.
+Upload Areas are created/deleted using a REST API, which is secured so only the DCP Ingestion Service may use it.
 It stages files into AWS S3 and computes checksums for the files.
-Upload Areas are created/deleted using a REST API, which is secured so only the DCP Ingestion Service may use it.
+The validation service runs Docker images against files.

 ## Components